Lisa Montgomery dies by lethal injection

 She will likely be the last federal inmate executed during the Trump administration, as the executions of two men scheduled to die this week were halted because they tested positive for Covid-19.

-Montgomery is the first woman to die in a federal execution since 1953.
-Bonnie Heady died in the Missouri gas chamber for her role in the kidnapping and murder of Bobby Cosgrove Greenlease, Jr, in 1953.
-She and her accomplice, Carl Hall, were executed together in December of that year.
+Montgomery was the first woman to die in a federal execution since 1953.
+Bonnie Heady died in the Missouri gas chamber for her role in the kidnapping and murder of Bobby Cosgrove Greenlease, Jr., in 1953.
+She and her accomplice, Carl Hall, were executed in December of that year.

 (0) comments